Key takeaways

 - You can start a TTR pension once you reach age 60.

-- You can usually withdraw 4% to 10% of your balance each year as regular income.
+- You're generally required to withdraw a minimum of 4% and up to 10% of your balance each financial year as regular income while in a TTR pension.

-- If you’re 60 or over, payments from a taxed fund are generally tax free.
+- If you’re 60 or over, payments from most taxed super funds are generally tax free.

 Even if you’re nearing retirement age, you might not want to leave the workforce just yet.
 You may want to boost your savings – or you might simply enjoy the purpose and connection work brings.